wickathou/diploi.com/src/content/blog/importing_from_lovable_and_github/importing_from_lovable_and_github.md

 We are releasing today the capability to **import apps built using Lovable**, all you need is to import from your GitHub account or if it is a public project in GitHub, you can import it via URL.

 But that's not all!
-We are also releasing in beta, the option to **import any Repository**, althought it's not stable yet, you can try it out.
-We are looking for early adopters, to get feedback and improve how imported projects are launched using Diploi and ensure reliability.
+We are also releasing in beta, the option to **import any Repository**, although it's not stable yet, you can try it out.
+We are looking for early adopters to get feedback and improve how imported projects are launched using Diploi and ensure reliability.

 If you test these features, please share with us how your experience goes.
 You can do it via [Discord](https://discord.gg/vvgQxVjC8G) or email us at [hello@diploi.com](mailto:hello@diploi.com).